ConstantRobotics-Ltd/VSource/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **VSource** to your project and excludes test application (VSource class test applications) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **VSource** to your project and excludes test application and example (VSource class test applications and example of custom video source class implementation) from compiling.
 Your repository new structure will be:

 ```bash
 CMakeLists.txt